netizenorg/netnet-standard-library/README.md

 This repo consists of a number of git "sub-modules", namely [Averigua.js](https://github.com/nbriz/Averigua),  [Maths.js](https://github.com/nbriz/Maths), [Color.js](https://github.com/nbriz/Color) and [FileUploader.js](https://github.com/nbriz/FileUploader), all of which can be used independently.
 This repo simply packages them up in one place, provides thorough documentation and adds a few more properties and methods specifically for aiding beginners embarking on their creative coding journey on [netnet.studio](https://netnet.studio).

-# contributions

-If you'd like to contribute to this repository, our [contributors doc](docs/contribute.md) include steps you should take to setup a local project as well as contribute any bug fixes, additions or other changes.

 # using the library

 You can [download the minified library here](https://raw.githubusercontent.com/netizenorg/netnet-standard-library/main/build/nn.min.js) to use in your own JavaScript projects.
 You can also use this library directly on netnet.studio by simply including a script tag in your sketch.